Borrowing PowerCalculator

 How to improve your borrowing power

-If the calculator shows a lower amount than you hoped for, there are often practical ways to increase your borrowing power over time.
-Some strategies may include:
+If the calculator shows a lower amount than you hoped for, there are often practical ways to increase your borrowing power.
+Some strategies include:

-- Paying down or consolidating personal loans, car loans and credit cards
+- Paying down or closing personal loans, car loans and credit cards

-- Reviewing your day-to-day spending and trimming non-essential expenses
+- Reviewing your day-to-day spending to reduce declared living expenses

 - Choosing a lender whose policy is more favourable for your income type